This page introduces you to how lighting works in Unity.

 See in Glossary.

 Global illumination is a group of techniques that model both direct and indirect lighting to provide realistic lighting results.
 Unity has two global illuminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).
+Unity has two global illumination systems that combine direct and indirect lighting: Baked Global Illumination and Enlighten Realtime Global Illumination.

 See in Glossary systems, which combine direct and indirect lighting.